SirPranceAlot/RFC_sample_siv/README.md

 # Limitations

-I had limited testing for this on my personal AWS account.
+I had limited testing for this on my personal AWS account, there may be some minor bugs.

 # High-level Overview of the Implementation
 There are three environments (aws org accounts).
 There is one module called iam, this module contains the framework to create groups and policies using a for loop to not duplicate resource declarations.